ghostfxck/discord-webhook-msg/README.md

 # discord-webhook-msg
-- Send a message to your Discord server via Discord Webhook
+- Send a message to your Discord server via Discord Webhook.